dvreeze/ocp-java-17-learning/doc/chapter15-jdbc.md

 JDBC offers support for *database transactions*.
 By default, JDBC *automatically commits* all individual statements that update the database.
-We can set *transactional boundaries* ourselves, but that requires first *setting auto-commit to false*, through `Connection` instance method `public void setAutoCommit(boolean autoCommit) throws SQLException`.
+We can set *transactional boundaries* ourselves, but that requires first *setting auto-commit to false*, through the following `Connection` instance method:
+* `public void setAutoCommit(boolean autoCommit) throws SQLException`

 Failing to set autocommit to false, while trying to *commit* or *rollback* a transaction ourselves, will lead to a `SQLException` being thrown.

 JDBC offers the following `Connection` instance methods to invoke database *commits* or *rollbacks* ourselves:
 * `public void commit() throws SQLException`